 05) Working from 6.8 to 7.0 Kg/cm²

-During this range of receiver pressure, the proportional controller P2P sends a pressure signal to servo cylinder just closing it partially.
+During this range of receiver pressure, the proportional controller P2P sends a pressure signal to the servo cylinder just closing it partially.

 06) Unloading from 7.0 to 7.1 Kg/cm²

-When the discharge pipeline pressure rises above 7.0 Kg/cm², pressure switch operates.
-This causes the solenoid valve to open, permitting receiver air to flow to servo cylinder which then closes the butterfly valve, thus unloading the compressor is done.
+When the discharge pipeline pressure rises above 7.0 Kg/cm², the pressure switch operates.
+This causes the solenoid valve to open, permitting receiver air to flow to the servo cylinder which then closes the butterfly valve, thus unloading the compressor is done.

 07) Loading the compressor

 When service line pressure drops to 6.8 Kg/cm², the pressure switch operates and the solenoid valve closes.
-This cut off a supply of air directly from receiver to servo cylinder opens the butterfly valve and puts the compressor on load.
+This cut off a supply of air directly from the receiver to the servo cylinder opens the butterfly valve and puts the compressor on load.